 Full Ocean Depth

 The trend in warming of the full ocean was fairly steady between 1992 and 2017 as shown by the orange line.
-Similar to the ECCO results from the top 200m meters shown earlier, the full ocean heat content trend accelerated sharply from 2017 through 2022 (red line).
+However, the full ocean heat content trend accelerated sharply from 2017 through the end of this time series, May 2024 (red line).
 This latest increase in the ocean heat content trend is an active area of investigation for ECCO researchers.